Ashima-Jain2001/Project_Binge_House/README.md

-Python project on restaurant management system(Billing module) using tkinter(GUI).
+Python project on restaurant billing system using tkinter(GUI).